 - Listing of programs showing equipment needed (naked-eye, binocular, telescope).

 The programs are designed to be individual effort.
-Each individual must perform all the requirements of each program themselves and not rely on other people to locate the objects.
-This technique is called "piggy-backing" and is not acceptable for logging objects for any of the programs.
+Each observer must perform all the requirements of each program themselves and not rely on other people to locate the objects.
+This is called "piggy-backing" and is not acceptable for logging objects for any of the programs.
 You are allowed to look through another observer’s telescope to see what the object looks like, but you still need to locate and observe the object on your own.

 When you reach the requisite number of objects, your observing logs are examined by an appropriate authority and you will receive a certificate and pin to proclaim to all that you have reached your goal.
 Many local astronomical societies even post lists of those who have obtained their certificates as does the Astronomical League.